 Are you thinking of selling your home?
 There are many things you’ll need to know…

-You want to price it for today’s market so you don’t sell to low.
-You also don’t want to price it too high and eliminate buyers from even considering your house.
+You want to price your home for today’s market.
+You don’t want to price it too low and you want to price it too high eliminating buyers from even looking your house.

 How much money will you receive?

-You need to know what you will have to buy your next home or other adventures.
+You need to know how much money you will ‘net’ and have to buy your next home with.

 How do you prepare your home to receive the most amount of money in the least amount of time?

-Price and condition are the most important factors.
-Know what needs to be done before going on the market.
+Price and condition are the most important factors in getting your home SOLD.
+Knowing what needs to be done, and doing it, before going on the market is key.

-Your Community Realtors and LakeTapps.com can provide you with all of the information you need for the best results.
+Your Community Realtors can provide you with the information you need for the best results.
 Contact us today and we’ll get to work for you.

 This guide provides you with an overview of the home-selling process in seven informative steps.